 (a)(5) Pet excrement must be disposed of in accordance with the following conditions:

 (b)The use of dogs in support of hunting must be in accordance with Federal and State laws and the following conditions:

 (e)Pets may be kept by park residents under the following conditions:

-Lower Buffalo Wilderness-The loop trai1 from Hathaway Horse Camp to Cow Creek, from Cow Creek along Buffalo River to Cook Hollow and then back to Hathaway Horse Camp
+Lower Buffalo Wilderness-The loop trail from Hathaway Horse Camp to Cow Creek, from Cow Creek along Buffalo River to Cook Hollow and then back to Hathaway Horse Camp

-- Abandoned roads (abandoned roads that need major maintenance may not be cleared for use).
+Abandoned roads or traces (abandoned roads that need major maintenance may not be cleared for use.)

 (g)Other conditions concerning the use of horses or pack animals:

 Horses or pack animals may not be tethered within 100 feet of a watercourse or within a designated campsite not designed for horses.

 Horses or pack animals may not be tethered to signs, buildings, historic structures or live vegetation to include trees